h5bp/Front-end-Developer-Interview-Questions/README.md

 		* etc.
 * Why is it better to serve site assets from multiple domains?
 	* How many resources will a browser download from a given domain at a time?
+	* Why wouldn't you want to load all assets from unique domains?
 * Name 3 ways to decrease page load. (perceived or actual load time)
 * If you jumped on a project and they used tabs and you used spaces, what would you do?
 	* Suggest the project utilize something like EditorConfig (http://editorconfig.org)